How to Convert VHS to Digital

 Plug the RCA inputs into the appropriate LINE OUT sockets and connect the plugs on the other end of the cable to the video capture device.
 Wait until the system recognizes the connected capture device, then turn the VHS player on and insert the first tape you want to convert.

+Step 2.
 Set VHS Capturing Preferences

 Go back to the video capture application on your computer.
 If you’re using a USB device and all the devices are connected correctly, the software will automatically set the capturing parameters.
 You can also adjust the settings manually: